 Stephen Nicholas has written, “Arguably, the King James Version stands as the grandest of the English Bible translations.
 It has been dubbed a monument of literary translation, considered a sublime text.
 To be sure, for contemporary audiences the sublime prose can be confusing at times, more obscuring than helpful.
 Considering that it is nearly four hundred years old, however, it clearly has staying power.
 The King James Version also provides a good anchor for the history of the English Bible.
 It’s the result of nearly four centuries of work that led up to it, and has, for another four centuries, continued to cast its shadow.
 We can frame our history of the English Bible around it.”1

 After returning to my home church to serve as pastor, I began wrestling with the issue of the Bible translation that I use for preaching and teaching the Word of God.
 I grew up in a context where I studied the King James Version (hereafter KJV), heard it preached in the pulpit (most of the time), and memorized Scripture from the KJV.
-As a young boy (pre-teen age), my Dad bought me my first study Bible.
-It was a King James Version study Bible with bonded red leather.
-I still have it in my library in my office today!
+As a young boy (preteen age), my parents bought me my first study Bible.
+It was a KJV study Bible with bonded red leather.
+I still have it in my library in my office today.
 As a pastor, I have preached from the KJV and haven’t really considered any alterations from that until over the past year when I became convicted about my task as a pastor.

 While certain people believe that the KJV is the only inspired Bible in the English language, we must reject that belief based on several key facts.